austinsonger/Policy-Portal/business-continuity-and-disaster-recovery.md

    * _Notification/Activation phase_ to detect and assess damage and to activate the plan;
    * _Recovery phase_ to restore temporary IT operations and recover damage done to the original system;
    * _Reconstitution phase_ to restore IT system processing capabilities to normal operations.
-2. Identify the activities, resources, and procedures needed to carry out \<PlaceHolder> processing requirements during prolonged interruptions to normal operations.
+2. Identify the activities, resources, and procedures needed to carry out `<Company Placeholder>` processing requirements during prolonged interruptions to normal operations.
-3. Identify and define the impact of interruptions to \<PlaceHolder> systems.
+3. Identify and define the impact of interruptions to `<Company Placeholder>` systems.
-4. Assign responsibilities to designated personnel and provide guidance for recovering \<PlaceHolder> during prolonged periods of interruption to normal operations.
+4. Assign responsibilities to designated personnel and provide guidance for recovering `<Company Placeholder>` during prolonged periods of interruption to normal operations.
-5. Ensure coordination with other \<PlaceHolder> staff who will participate in the contingency planning strategies.
+5. Ensure coordination with other `<Company Placeholder>` staff who will participate in the contingency planning strategies.
 6. Ensure coordination with external points of contact and vendors who will participate in the contingency planning strategies.

 Example of the types of disasters that would initiate this plan are natural disaster, political disturbances, man made disaster, external human threats, and internal malicious activities.

-\<PlaceHolder> defined two categories of systems from a disaster recovery perspective.
+`<Company Placeholder>` defined two categories of systems from a disaster recovery perspective.

 1. _Critical Systems_.
 These systems host production application servers/services and database servers/services or are required for functioning of systems that host production applications and data.
 These systems, if unavailable, affect the integrity of data and must be restored, or have a process begun to restore them, immediately upon becoming unavailable.
 2. _Non-critical Systems_.
 These are all systems not considered critical by definition above.
 These systems, while they may affect the performance and overall security of critical systems, do not prevent Critical systems from functioning and being accessed appropriately.
 These systems are restored at a lower priority than critical systems.

 **Line of Succession**

-The following order of succession to ensure that decision-making authority for the \<PlaceHolder> Contingency Plan is uninterrupted.
-The Chief Operating Officer (COO) is responsible for ensuring the safety of personnel and the execution of procedures documented within this \<PlaceHolder> Contingency Plan.
-The Head of Engineering is responsible for the recovery of \<PlaceHolder> technical environments.
+The following order of succession to ensure that decision-making authority for the `<Company Placeholder>` Contingency Plan is uninterrupted.
+The Chief Operating Officer (COO) is responsible for ensuring the safety of personnel and the execution of procedures documented within this `<Company Placeholder>` Contingency Plan.
+The Head of Engineering is responsible for the recovery of `<Company Placeholder>` technical environments.
 If the COO or Head of Engineering is unable to function as the overall authority or chooses to delegate this responsibility to a successor, the CEO shall function as that authority or choose an alternative delegate.
 To provide contact initiation should the contingency plan need to be initiated, please use the contact list below.

 * John Doe, COO: johndoe@Example.com
 * John Doe, Head of Engineering: johndoe@Example.com